The-Circle-Lab/agent-builder/readme.md

-# Note
-- The backend is messy, it will be fixed :)

 # Agent Builder Prototype

 A full-stack application for building and managing AI agent workflows with a React/Next.js frontend and FastAPI backend.